Alfresco/docs-alfresco/process-services/latest/support/index.md

 Here is a list of the individual components that have been through the complete Alfresco Quality Assurance and Certification activities for Alfresco Process Services.

 Choose a combination of products to build your own Supported Stack.
-If anything is unclear then please contact our Support team - submit a case via [Hyland Community]({% link support/latest/contact.md %}).
+If anything is unclear then please [contact Support]({% link support/latest/contact.md %}).

 > **Note:** To get the latest security fixes and updates for the Alfresco integrations and applications listed below, use the latest Service Pack for the listed product version.
 See the Alfresco Software Downloads page in [Hyland Community](https://community.hyland.com/customer-portal/downloads/alfresco){:target="_blank"} for the latest Service Pack versions.